madejackson/MillControl/subPages/arduinoWebEditor.md

    1. If you imported only the "MillControll.ino" file you will get a bunch of errors because of missing files
 4. make sure that "MillControll.ino" is still selected from the tab
 5. hit the upload and save button
-6. after flash is complete you should see the first screen.
+6. after flash is complete you should see the first screen on the display of the arduino nano

 ## Config changes for the arduino nano